model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 along with an explanation.

+#### Equivalence Checking
 Demonstrating that one program is an optimization of another requires proving two things: that the programs are equivalent and that the optimized version performs better.
-Although proving the performance improvement can be challenging, we can at least verify the equivalence of the two implementations using Kani.
+Although proving the performance improvement is challenging, we can at least verify the equivalence of the two implementations using Kani.
-We put the implementation we wrote and the implementation ChatGPT generated together and wrote a harness function for checking the equivalence of the implementation of `lowest_unset_bit` we provided and the implementation ChatGPT generated.
+We put the implementation we wrote and the implementation ChatGPT generated together and wrote a harness function for checking the equivalence of two the implementation of `lowest_unset_bit`.
 In the harness function, we let the input `x` be any `u32` integer, run both implementations on `x`, and check that the outputs return by them are the same.

 ``` rust